The official credit card of Serious Eats

 Think of this beer cocktail as a variation on the mimosa, but full of fresh and tangy flavor from grapefruit juice and hoppy IPA

-Crisp and bitter, dependably delicious, and remarkably difficult to foul up.
+Crisp and bitter, the classic cocktail of gin, Campari, and sweet vermouth is dependably delicious, and remarkably difficult to foul up.

 The simple Manhattan variation is improved greatly with the help of a good blended Scotch.